royerdavid/Pokedex-KMP/README.md

 ## Future Improvements

-- Improve error handling to have more specific messages
+- Improve error handling to have an abstraction between "data" and "presentation" layers
 - Add a sorting by "name" or "ID" and display the pokemon ID
 - Implement a "SwipeRefresh" instead of a refresh button
 - Introduce a use cases layer